 Split Rail Winery

 Along with the bottled wines, there is a second label called Strange Folk that is 100% kegged wine that you can buy in 750ml growlers for $12.
 They also sell two of their wines in cans.
 Each can is equal to about 1/2 bottle of wine.
 The art on the can is fabulous, as is all of their label art work.
-Check out the Gerfeffling, the Laser Fox and the Horned Beast.
+(Check out the Laser Fox and the Horned Beast wine labels for proof.)
 If you don’t find at least a few wines here you love, I will be surprised.

 4338 W Chinden Blvd, Garden City, ID 83714 | (208) 490-0681 | Website

 If you show up on a Saturday, you’ll be able to taste Syringa’s lineup of wines.
 The winemaking style is focused on traditional methods, using Spanish and Italian grape varietals like Albarino, Sangiovese, Primitivo and Tempranillo.
-They have also just released their new wine pouches, which contain the equivalent of two bottles of wine and are a really great way to cart around wine for picnics and camping excursions, or to keep the wine fresh longer by dispensing a glass at a time from the air-tight nozzle.
+They also have wine pouches, which contain the equivalent of two bottles of wine and are a really great way to cart around wine for picnics and camping excursions, or to keep the wine fresh longer by dispensing a glass at a time from the air-tight nozzle.

 Hours: Noon-6pm, Saturday only (or by appointment)